Bla Bla Galaxy

 but the machine kept trying to boot Windows XP and that was because the

-old XP boot drive was plugged into the USB Docking Device following work we
+old XP boot drive was plugged into the USB Docking Device following

 were doing yesterday and once it was turned off the proper Windows 7